-SERN contributes to building a Europe of citizens and to make the European Union an area of peace, sustainable development, democracy and participation, solidarity and social inclusion.
+SERN contributes to building a European Union where the citizens are at the center and to making the EU an area of peace, sustainable development, democracy and participation, solidarity and social inclusion.
 This contribution, however small, is furthermore important as Europe is one of the leading areas of the world.